SDA-SE/mongodb-operator/docs/deployment.md

 ### Database

-A MongoDB database instance or a AWS DocumentDB cluster must be set up separately from the deployment of the MongoDB Operator.
+A MongoDB database instance or an AWS DocumentDB cluster must be set up separately from the deployment of the MongoDB Operator.

 A user for MongoDB Operator must be created.